-The Triton College Board of Trustees recognizes that conduct which interferes with the purpose and operation of instructional courses and activities is not acceptable.
+The Triton College Board of Trustees recognizes that conduct that interferes with the purpose and operation of instructional courses and activities is not acceptable.
 The college expects the instructional staff to exercise with restraint and judgment its power to regulate student behavior.

 Any member of the faculty may initiate disciplinary action for an infraction of the rules and regulations of Triton College by filing an Incident Report.
-The faculty will take action as necessary to maintain effectively the objectives of the course and decorum of the classroom environment.
+The faculty will take action as necessary to maintain effectively

-In case of severe threat or imminent danger ALWAYS contact Triton College Police at Ext.
+In case of severe threat or imminent danger, ALWAYS contact Triton College Police at Ext.
 3206, 3207, 3208 or by dialing direct to (708) 779-4206 - you can also dial 11 on the campus emergency house phone.
-(Note that dialing 911 may delay response time, since doing so bypasses our local dispatching system).
+(Note that dialing 911 may delay response time since doing so bypasses our local dispatching system).